-Blueberry Diapers was founded by Margarita, a mother of four.
-After her first child was born, Margarita decided to sew her very own cloth diapers.
-This hobby transformed into a small business, and with eBay as her marketplace.
+Margarita, a mother of four, founded Blueberry Diapers.
+Margarita decided to sew her cloth diapers after her first child was born.
+This hobby transformed into a small business, with eBay as her marketplace.
 Eventually, Margarita had a new ambition; create a cloth diaper so glamorous that diaper changes would be enjoyable and fun-loving.
 This drive led to Blueberry Diapers, which officially launched in 2007.
-It is a family-run, USA business that strives to use high-quality materials, USA sourced fabrics and latex-free elastic.
+It is a family-run, USA business that strives to use high-quality materials, USA sourced fabrics, and latex-free elastic.

-We appreciate that Blueberry has the same sensation as underwear, but with an added benefit of being partially waterproof thanks to its inside liner constructed of cotton velour with a layer of super-absorbent micro-terry and Polyurethane Laminate (PUL) sewn underneath.
+We appreciate that Blueberry has the same sensation as underwear, but with the added benefit of being partially waterproof thanks to its inside liner constructed of cotton velour with a layer of super-absorbent micro-terry and Polyurethane Laminate (PUL) sewn underneath.
 You can feel comfortable machine washing and tumble drying these pants.
-Other likable features include how these pants are effortless to pull up and push down, along with feeling soft (even the seams).
+Other likable features include how these pants are effortless to pull up and push down and feel soft (even the seams).
 They are available in brightly-colored designs and come in three sizes, small, medium, and large.
 The company's website provides a size chart with measurements and weight ranges for each size to help with selecting the proper size for your toddler.

-The Blueberry Trainers are known for their similarity to real underwear, something most toddlers appreciate, and how easy they are to pull up and down, a feature that can strengthen your toddler's ability to self-help in the bathroom.
-This pant is not designed for heavy wetters, or use during naps and overnight.
-More importantly, they can be good for toddlers who have nearly mastered potty training during the day.
+The Blueberry Trainers are known for their similarity to real underwear, something most toddlers appreciate, and how easy they are to pull up and down, which can strengthen your toddler's ability to self-help in the bathroom.
+This pant is not designed for heavy wetters or during naps and overnight or un potty trained babies who still need ordinary diapers.
+More importantly, they can be suitable for toddlers who have nearly mastered potty training during the day.
 They come in fun designs, and given how easy they are to wash, you'll appreciate having this product on hand.

 — Juliet Spurrier, MD & BabyGearLab Team